fonoster/routr/docs/guides/securing-the-signaling-path.md

 Remember to adjust the values to match your project's information.

-> `WSS` will not work with a self-signed certificate.
+> `WSS` does not work with a self-signed certificate.
 However, you can add a security exception by using `https` instead of `wss` in your browser's search bar and then accepting the security certificate.

-### Creating a Certificate using Let’s Encrypt
+### Creating a Certificate using 'Let's Encrypt

 The recommended way to create a valid certificate for **Routr** is using the free service [Let's Encrypt](https://letsencrypt.org).
 Please go to https://letsencrypt.org/ for details on how to install the required tooling.
 To generate the certificate, use the following steps: